deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 The same principle applies here.
 If we can `pop` our intended flag value into ECX, we should have no problem.
 RCX will contain a value of 0x506f8 (our intended CR4 register value).

-Real quick with brevity- let's say rp++ was right, in that we could only control the contents of the ECX register (instead of RCX).
+Real quick with brevity- let's say rp++ was right in that we could only control the contents of the ECX register (instead of RCX).
 How would this affect us?

 Recall, however, how the registers work here.